Welcome - 501(c) Reinstatement Organizer

 The IRS requires that your organization has at least 3 members.
 Delaying any of the relevant information will extend the time before your service can be completed.

 The IRS and some states require that the board of directors has at minimum a President, Treasurer, and Secretary.
 If you use different internal titles that is fine, but you must register with a President, Treasurer, and Secretary.
-How long each board member will be on the board before voting for new or same board members.
+First Board Member

 Please make sure to select a President, Treasurer, and Secretary to meet the IRS requirements.